Welcome to Holy Trinity

 Welcome back Year 4 to an amazing summer term!
 Spring has sprung and we are looking forward to glorious sunshine.
 Here is the summer term newsletter.

 If at any time you have any questions or you are unsure of anything, please ask.
 We are always happy to speak to you if you have any questions or concerns.
 Please contact the office and an appointment can be made for a convenient time.

 What does learning look like in Year 4?

-Year 4 are teaching in accordance with the National Curriculum.
-Mathematics and English are taught daily as well as Book Talk, spelling and handwriting.
-Every morning year 4 have ‘early morning work’ to complete which includes year 4 Maths questions.
+Year 4 are currently teaching in accordance with the National Curriculum.
+Maths and English are taught daily, as is guided reading and handwriting.

 - Please make sure all items of uniform are clearly named.

-- Any money sent into school must be in a labelled envelope.
+- Please make sure any money sent into school is in a labeled envelope.